GmbH in Germany: requirements, process, benefits & costs 2025

 How long does it take to set up a GmbH?

-Setting up a GmbH typically takes between two and six weeks.
+Setting up a GmbH typically takes between four and eight weeks.
 The timeline depends largely on preparations, such as depositing the share capital into a business account and having the articles of association notarised.
 Once notarised, the GmbH is registered with the commercial register, which can take anywhere from a few days to several weeks depending on the local court.
 Cash contributions are usually processed faster than contributions in kind, which require additional valuation work.
 Overall, thorough preparation and efficient coordination of the steps help ensure a swift setup.

 Can a single person register a GmbH in Germany?